 Performance management system serves the following objectives:

-- Performance appraisal system helps employees to achieve his or her work performance as per set standard.
+- Performance appraisal system helps employees to achieve their work performance as per set standards.

 - It helps to identify what skills and knowledge are required to perform a job efficiently.

 - A performance management system helps organizations to boost the performance of employees by encouraging employee empowerment, motivation, and implementation of an effective reward instrument.

 - It helps in goal setting in a more transparent way.

 - It improves the communication channel between employees and supervisors.